 Half an hour on from Gold Creek and the pace picks up as the river enters the “Top Gorge”.
 This is the highlight of the paddling with lots of Grace II+ and Grade III rapids and fun drops.
 Most of the more challenging rapids are short with safe run-outs into pools but inexperienced paddlers may choose to walk a number of these.
 In low flows some of these drops could get too bony to be safe.

 The upper river scrub gives way to lush beech forest by Te Rua flat (a DOC helipad and camping spot perched above the river).
 Logs are more common in the river from this point but experienced paddlers should be able to boat-scout most rapids.
-Again in-experienced paddlers should shore-scout any horizon lines and rapids with large boulders visible.
+If you are ever unsure, then shore-scout any horizon lines and rapids with large boulders visible.
 Three to four hours on from Gold Creek the Ngawaparua (Harkness) stream joins from river left.
 The Ngawaparua hut makes a great overnight stop.
 We spent the night in the company of hunters and fisherman who had helicoptered in with East Kaweka Helicopters.
 As with all the huts down the river there is plenty of camping space available.
 Remember to leave room for helicopter comings and goings; tents, loose gear drying in the sun and helipads don’t mix well.

 From Ngawaparua the river is mostly Grade II to II+ so this or Rocks Ahead can be a better starting point for less experienced paddlers.
 There is still no shortage of challenging and interesting paddling with lots of play holes and rock gardens to entertain more proficient paddlers.
 Rocks Ahead Hut is accessable via a track over Kaweka trig from Makahu Saddle Road end (a good days walk).
 This is the main variant for a shorter trip and car shuttle.